willpinha/yhub/README.md

 ## Features

-- Clone/unclone operations for your existing Git repositories
+- CRUD operations for your existing Git repositories
 - Support for any Git hosting platform (ex.
 GitHub, GitLab, your own)
 - Support for multiple Git profiles (ex. work/personal repositories)
 - Integration with LLM prompts